• course Info

 • Registration and Course Completion

 To register and complete the course, please follow the steps below: 1.
 Complete the registration form on Project HEAL's website.
 2. Pay for access to the course and CEUs via CE-Go.
 3. Access program courses via HowToo, for which you will receive an email invitation.
-4. Attend 4 live sessions 5.
-Complete course evaluation via CE-Go.
+4. Attend 4 optional live sessions.
+5. Complete course evaluation via CE-Go.
 6. Complete feedback form via email for Project HEAL.

 InformED Clinical Training Program